varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 are already serialized in sensible order, and won't need any locking, unless they access VMOD specific global state, shared with other VCLs.

-Trafic in other VCLs which also import this VMOD, will be happening while housekeeping is going on.
+Traffic in other VCLs which also import this VMOD, will be happening while housekeeping is going on.